orsinium-labs/l10n/README.md

 + **Small**.
 We don't include any generated data into the library distribution.
 Just a little of Python code.
 + **Lazy**.
 Any data is loaded only when you need it.
 + **Can be used in libraries**.
 The compiled translations are automatically placed next to your Python code and discovered at runtime.
++ **Versatile**.
+Most of the libraries in the wild are focused on web applications.
+This library fits any Python project.

 ## l10n in 30 seconds